JohnPaulNaiju/wytty/README.md

 ### Prizes & Recognition 🏆

 * **1st Prize, Horuss Productathon:** We were incredibly proud to secure **1st prize** in the highly competitive Horuss Productathon, organized by GDSC GECT, validating our technical achievements and problem-solving approach.
+[See here](https://github.com/JohnPaulNaiju/achievements/blob/main/certificates/JOHN%20PAUL%20NAIJU(1).jpg)

 * **IEDC Summit Presentation:** Wytty was successfully **presented at the prestigious 2023 IEDC Summit in CET**, where we showcased our innovative social application to a wider audience and gained valuable insights.